mushahin/ClipboardStealer/README.md

 ![img_1.png](img_1.png)

-Now this query will be sent to any DNS server (I am using `8.8.8.8` in client.py) which in turn will send request to your c2 domain `shahin.com`
+Now this query will be sent through any public DNS server (I am using `8.8.8.8` in client.py) which in turn will send request to your c2 DNS server `shahin.com`

 - On your C2, query will be split and qname (payload) will be decoded and re-assembled which will eventually save stolen clipboard data in a file

 ![img_2.png](img_2.png)

 This happens every 15 minutes, it only sends data if the content is different from last time it was sent